Tinkerforge/doc/en/source/Kits/HardwareHacking/GarageControl_Android.rst

         }
     }

-Now the app can connect to an configureable host and port and trigger a button on the remote control of your garage door opener using an Industrial Quad Relay Bricklet.
+Now the app can connect to an configurable host and port and trigger a button on the remote control of your garage door opener using an Industrial Quad Relay Bricklet.